vislupus/sudoku/README.md

 - Customizable Board Visualization: Supports printing the board in different modes (e.g., solution, gaps, or possibilities).

+- Custom Board Solving: Allows solving puzzles provided as a 1D list of 81 elements.

 ## Installation

 1. Clone this repository: